Johann1993/project-Johias/README.md

 In case you would like to look at the documentation and layout of our program follow these steps:

 1. Make sure you have graphyz installed for later use by command : choco install graphviz -y
+2. enter pycode folder (cd pycode).
-1. Enter command : make doc
+3. Enter command : make doc
    This command will generate all required documentation from our source code.

 View pydoc documentation :